Latonia Moore is an American soprano of African–American ancestry.

 She is featured on commercial recordings of Mahler’s Symphony No. 2 (Deutsche Grammophon) and Verdi’s Macbeth (sung in English, Chandos).
 In January 2016, she performed the role of Tosca for the newly revived New York City Opera at the Rose Theater in Lincoln Center.

-Awards and achievements: Her many awards include: Richard Tucker Foundation Grant (2005); first prize and audience award at the Concours International d’Opéra, Marseille (2003); special prize at the Kammeroper der Internationalen Hans Gabor Belvedere Gesangswettbewerbe (2003); first prize and audience award at the Internationalen Gesangswettbewerbs der italienischen Oper, Dresden (2002); and the Metropolitan Opera’s National Council Auditions (2000).
+Awards and achievements: Richard Tucker Foundation Grant (2005); first prize and audience award at the Concours International d’Opéra, Marseille (2003); special prize at the Kammeroper der Internationalen Hans Gabor Belvedere Gesangswettbewerbe (2003); first prize and audience award at the Internationalen Gesangswettbewerbs der italienischen Oper, Dresden (2002); and the Metropolitan Opera’s National Council Auditions (2000).